LiUSemWeb/HeFQUIN-PGConnector/README.md

 ```

 ### Run the MaterializeRDFViewOfLPG Program
-MaterializeRDFViewOfLPG can be used to convert the Property Graphs into an RDF-star graphs by applying the user-configurable Property Graph to RDF-star mapping.
+`MaterializeRDFViewOfLPG` can be used to convert any Property Graph into an RDF-star graph by applying our [user-configurable Property Graph to RDF-star mapping](#user-configurable-mapping-of-property-graphs-to-rdf-star-graphs).
 As a Java program, it needs to be run using the Java interpreter (after compiling it [as described above](#compile-the-programs)).
 The default way to do so is by running the following command,
 ```
 java -cp target/HeFQUIN-PGConnector-0.0.1-SNAPSHOT.jar se.liu.ida.hefquin.cli.MaterializeRDFViewOfLPG --lpg2rdfconf=LPG2RDF.ttl --endpoint=http://localhost:7474/db/neo4j/tx/commit
 ```